Fight the Pandemic by Building a Healthy Body

-The lockdown has been in force for 27 days now and all of us want it to end quickly so that we get back to our normal lives and start eating outside.
+The lockdown has been in force on and off for more than a year now and all of us want it to end quickly so that we get back to our normal lives and start eating outside.
 In fact, some restaurants are operational and are delivering food via apps.
-It’s better to eat home-cooked meals now than order from outside because restaurant food is not healthy.
+It’s better to eat home-cooked meals now than order from outside because restaurant food is not as healthy and nutritious as home-cooked food.
 Also, with the lockdown in force for so long, one cannot be sure of when the product to make the food was procured or what kind of oil is being to prepare the food.

-If you are alone or have a limited quantity of grains/groceries/fruits/vegetables at home, then check online for how you can make healthy home-cooked meals with limited items.
-Take advantage of the freely available information online and experiment with your food.
-It’s always fun to make delicious food with a twist.
+If you are alone or have a limited quantity of grains /groceries /fruits /vegetables at home, then check online for how you can make healthy home-cooked meals with limited items.
+Take advantage of the freely available information online on food blogs and YouTube channels and experiment with your food.
+It’s always fun to make delicious food with a twist!

 Let’s just be clear about one thing, only dieting won’t help you.
 What you need is a balanced diet.

 One of the disadvantages of remaining home for such a long time is most of us don’t know if we are under-eating or overeating.
-This is especially true when the TV is on and we have nothing else to do other than binge-watching TV or OTT apps.
+This is especially true when the TV is on and we have nothing else to do other than binge-watching TV or OTT apps while binge-eating on snacks!
 This can lead to serious health issues.
-It’s always better to limit portion sizes and break the meals into five smaller meals in order to stay lean and healthy.
+It’s always better to limit portion sizes and break the meals into five smaller meals in order for a healthy body.

 This could also work out as your new dieting plan.

-While it’s a fact that no meal is complete without salt, it’s also true that salt can actually cause health issues.
-One of the major food and nutrition tips that most people always miss is that they should avoid the intake of salt.
+While it’s a fact that no meal is complete without salt, it’s also true that more salt can actually cause health issues.
+One of the major food and nutrition tips that most people miss is to should avoid excessive salt in their food.